elasticio/xml-component/README.md

 ## Actions

 ### XML to JSON
-Takes well formatted XML string and converts it to generic JSON object.
+Takes XML string and converts it to generic JSON object.

 #### Schemas
 [input schema](lib/schemas/xmlToJson.in.json) \